Lawtey, Florida

 Lawtey is a city in Bradford County, Florida, United States.
-The population was 730 at the 2010 census, up from 656 in 2000.
+The population was 636 at the 2020 US Census, down from 730 at the 2010 US Census.

-The city has received national attention and earned the dubious distinction of being one of only two official speed traps designated by the American Automobile Association (the other being Waldo a few miles to the south).
-However, the label was removed by AAA in August 2018 after reforms by current police chief Shane Bennett.
+The City of Lawtey has received national attention and earned the dubious distinction of being one of only two official speed traps designated by the American Automobile Association (AAA), (the other being Waldo a few miles to the south).
+However, the label was removed by AAA in August 2018 after reforms by police chief Shane Bennett.